Mushi-mushi/mushi-mushi.github.io/WIP/ROP_Emporium.markdown

 |           0x0040082f      5d             pop rbp
 \           0x00400830      c3             ret
 {% endhighlight %}
-Next we need to determine our offset:
+Next, we need to determine our offset by providing the binary with a special non-repeatable pattern:
 {% highlight bash%}
-Creating our patterne:
+Creating our pattern:
 gdb ret2win
 pattern_create 200
 or